 Again, West Elm gets it and of course, they don't miss the opportunity to feature limited-time discount deals to nudge those indecisive customers towards a purchase.
 Their "People also Browsed" section strategically highlights limited-time discounted items, playing on the fear of missing out (FOMO) and creating a sense of urgency.
 This Frequently Bought Together tactic can be highly effective in converting browsers into buyers, especially for those who are price-conscious or who thrive on the thrill of a good deal.

 Customers crave a shopping experience that feels tailored to their unique preferences.
 Perhaps that's the reason why almost 74% of eCommerce brands have some sort of a personalization program.
-That translates to as much as 40% more revenue.Ā
+That translates to as much as 40% more revenue.

 Are you part of that lot?
 If not, you might be missing out on a significant chunk of revenue.
 Today's consumers expect a shopping experience that feels personal, and personalization programs can deliver just that.

-But where do you begin?
-Building a recommendation engine from scratch can be overwhelming.
 That's where Skailama can help.
-Fly by Skai Lama is a powerful tool that empowers Shopify merchants to create strategic product bundles and personalized FBT recommendations.Ā
+Fly by Skai Lama is a powerful frequently bought together Shopify app that empowers Shopify merchants to create strategic upsell bundles and personalized FBT recommendations.

 Home furnishing retailer Bechester, for instance, leverages Fly to personalize their product recommendations & volume-based FBT bundles to nudge customers towards complementary items.